SevenShepherd/SevenShepherd.github.io/_posts/2023-11-22-assurance.markdown

 > &ldquo;For many are called, but few are chosen.&rdquo; &mdash; Matthew 22:14 ESV

-**Giving someone false assurance is one of the most evil and depraved things you can do.**
+People with no understanding of scripture will attempt to tell you that fruit of being saved is works.
+This is of course the most rediculous lie you will ever be told.
+The fruit that springs forth from a true and lively faith is post-justification, and is the evidence that God has given us so that we might have assurance at all.
+Everything else is blind faith and **giving someone false assurance is one of the most evil and depraved things you can do.**